kobaj/minimal-eleventy-jsx-watch-example/README.md

 # minimal-eleventy-jsx-watch-example
 A minimal example of how eleventy jsx watch is not correct.

+# Update 2025-06-18, fully fixed with eleventy version 3.1.2-beta.2

+This is confirmed fixed with eleventy version 3.1.2-beta.2 or newer.
+This repo is left around as a historic artifact.

-# Update, it now works when you disable template cache!
+# Update 2025-06-17, it works when you disable template cache!

-See the eleventy config for example, but there is a workaround [mentioned in github](https://github.com/11ty/eleventy/issues/3824#issuecomment-2980880288).
+While this is being fixed, there is a workaround [mentioned in github](https://github.com/11ty/eleventy/issues/3824#issuecomment-2980880288).
 All you need to do is set the following.

 ```
   eleventyConfig.setUseTemplateCache(false);